Tampa Child Support Lawyer

 Under Florida law, child support is calculated pursuant to a formula that is established by the Florida legislature.
 The formula requires consideration of the parties’ incomes, timesharing schedule, the cost of health insurance and the cost of any necessary child care.
+Contact our experienced Tampa child support lawyers for more information.

 Unlike some other states, Florida does not require parents to pay child support for a child after he/she graduates from high school, which means that Florida courts cannot hold a party responsible for paying any college-related expenses.
 In general, calculating child support is a simple matter, unless a party’s income is difficult to ascertain.